-Sadly its true as we age, beginning at approximately 40, we get shorter.
-Statistics show an average lose of four-tenths of an inch of height every decade.
-The Lilliputianing occurs as part of the normal aging process: some of it because of diseases like osteoporosis and osteoarthritis and the rest can be attributed to our old frenemy, gravity.
+Sadly it's true as we age, beginning at approximately 40, we get shorter.
+Statistics show an average loss of four-tenths of an inch of height every decade.
+Lilliputianing occurs as part of the normal aging process: some of it because of diseases like osteoporosis and osteoarthritis and the rest can be attributed to our old frenemy, gravity.
 Over our lifetimes it flattens and squeezes the fluid permanently from our discs.
-Damn you Newton!
+Damn you, Newton!

 Grow taller exercises like static hangs on a pullup bar or inverted gravity boot postures will do nothing to make you taller and may even cause harm.
 Please don’t do it.
 The only “taller making exercises” are the ones that will improve your upright posture and work against the aging process:

 Participating in regular resistance training bouts will help prevent bone loss.

 Training your core musculature (stomach and lower back) which will assist in keeping a healthy spine: Planks, Side Planks, Bird-dogs, lower back extensions, anti-rotational exercise etc.

 Maintaining healthy joints via daily exercise; moving them daily through your natural full range of motion: Walking, squatting, lunging, presses, rows etc.

 Strengthening your feet by being barefoot and doing foot/ankle exercises regularly will help prevent fallen arches.